-If combustion air is taken from outdoors through horizontal ducts, the openings and ducts must have a minimum free area of one square inch per 2,000 Btuh of total appliance input (Figure 4).
+If combustion air is taken from outdoors through horizontal ducts, the openings and ducts must have a minimum free area of one square inch per 2,000 Btuh of total appliance input.
 Ducts must have cross - sectional area at least as large as the free area of their respective openings to the furnace space.
+See Figure 5 (page 10).